Derreck Ogden with his daughter in Stuart, Florida

 Real Questions From Stuart Voters

-Derreck Ogden is a 20+ year Stuart resident, single father, and small business owner running for the Stuart City Commission seat vacated by former Mayor Christopher Collins in April 2026.
+Derreck Ogden is a 20+ year Stuart resident, single father, and small business owner running for City of Stuart Commissioner, Group 3 — the seat vacated by former Mayor Christopher Collins in April 2026.
 He runs a nationwide IT, cybersecurity, and compliance company and is running a grassroots campaign capped at $100 per donor.

 Volunteer